 - Mondial Tissue Annemasse in France has a large stock of fabrics for home decor, crafts and couture, but from I’ve heard the quality is not on par with elsewhere (I’ve not checked it out myself).
 Still, it might be worth a try: 16 Rue de Montreal La Combette, 74100 Ville-La-Grand.

 Ordering patterns online

 You can also order online from US, UK and France; ordering your patterns during sales promotions, which happen regularly, can help offset postal shipping costs.
-It’s sometimes worth ordering several patterns at once as the shipping costs are the same as the would be for a single pattern.
+It’s also worth ordering several patterns at once as shipping costs for two or three patterns may be the same as for one.

 Sites I order from include:

 - Sewessential (UK) offers patterns and also fabric, notions, sewing machines and gadgets, and patchwork and quilting supplies.